RichardBrown384/riscos-artworks-js/README.md

 that the main motivation for writing files was to further the deductive process in a way that lends itself to documentation (the provided examples).

+## Contributing

+If you would like contribute to the project then check out our [contribution guide][contributing].

 ---
 [artworks-wikipedia]: https://en.wikipedia.org/wiki/ArtWorks
 [host]: http://richardbrown384.github.io/riscos-file-viewer
 [file-format]: docs/file-format/README.md
 [blend-groups]: docs/blend-groups/README.md
+[contributing]: CONTRIBUTING.md